-Elementa Elementary Schools Schools Rating With ELs Without ELs With ELs Without ELs Excellent 21.43 - 35.00 24.49 - 40.00 20.10 - 35.00 22.97 - 40.00 Good 18.55 - 21.42 21.19 - 24.48 16.72 - 20.09 19.11 - 22.96 Average 13.36 - 18.54 15.27 - 21.18 12.00 - 16.71 13.71 - 19.10 Below Average 9.62 - 13.35 10.99 - 15.26 8.37 - 11.99 9.57 - 13.70 Unsatisfactory 0.00 - 9.61 0.00 - 10.98 0.00 - 8.36 0.00 - 9.56
+Rating Elementary Schools Middle Schools

+Excellent 21.43 - 35.00 20.10 - 35.00

+Good 18.55 - 21.42 16.72 - 20.09

+Average 13.36 - 18.54 12.00 - 16.71

+Below Average 9.62 - 13.35 8.37 - 11.99

+Unsatisfactory 0.00 - 9.61 0.00 - 8.36

-Note: If a school tests fewer than 95 percent of eligible students, then the school's Rating in Academic Achievement shall be reduced by one Rating level and the school shall also not eligible for the highest overall rating level.
+Note: Per the requirements of subparagraph 1111(c)(4)(E)(i) of ESSA, if a school tests fewer than 95 percent of eligible students, then the school's Rating in Academic Achievement shall be reduced by one Rating level and the school shall also not eligible for the highest overall rating level.
 In addition, schools that test fewer than 95 percent of eligible students must submit a plan to the SCDE outlining how the school will increase the percentage of students tested.

 For each ELA and Mathematics EOCEP test (i.e., English 2 and Algebra 1) administered to students in the four-year graduation cohort of the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards), aggregated scores are reported in two ways.
-First, the proportion of all students who meet or exceed expectations (i.e., scored an A, B, or C on an EOCEP test or at the Meets or Exceeds level on the corresponding SC ALT assessment) is reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.
+First, the proportion of all students who meet or exceed expectations (i.e., scored an A, B, or C on an EOCEP test or at the Meets or Exceeds level on the corresponding SC ALT assessment) are reported along with the number of students who meet or exceed expectations displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.

 Second, the proportion of all students who score at each separate achievement level (whether that achievement level was demonstrated via an EOCEP test or the corresponding SC ALT assessment) will be reported along with the proportion of students eligible to take the achievement test in question who were not tested.
-Each of the proportions displayed in this second, more detailed report of ELA and Mathematics academic achievement (including the proportion not tested) will be accompanied by the number of students who scored at the achievement level in question (or the number of students not tested) displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.
+Each of the proportions displayed in this second, more detailed report (including the proportion not tested) will be accompanied by the number of students who scored at the achievement level in question (or the number of students not tested) displayed as the numerator of a fraction with the total number of students included in the indicator displayed in the denominator.

-As required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), proportions and numbers of students who meet or exceed expectations on academic assessments and who score at each separate achievement level on academic assessments (including the number and proportion of students not tested) shall be reported in the format described for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), English learners (ELs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10, United States Code).
+As required by ESSA sections 1111(h)(1)(C)(ii) and 1111(h)(1)(C)(vii), proportions and numbers of students who meet or exceed expectations on academic assessments and who score at each separate achievement level on academic assessments (including the number and proportion of students not tested) shall be reported in the format described for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), Multilingual learners (MLs), students by gender, migrant students, students identified as homeless, students in foster care, and students with a parent or guardian who is a member of the Armed Forces (as defined in section 101(a)(4) of Title 10.
+United States Code).